Table of Contents

 READ MORE: Types of Twins – Did you know there are ELEVEN?

-What are your babies up to this month?
+What are your twins up to this week?

 Your babies have been doing some serious growing over the past few weeks and by the end of 23 weeks will weigh almost half a kilo and measure about 28 cm long; think two luscious papaya’s!